-Netflix admits throttling users
+Netflix admits to throttling mobile users

 Just let the users choose their own resolution and date usage.
 I just don't understand why Netflix has been so brain dead about this concept from day one when it should have been a no-brainer option for the end user since the service began.